How Do I Get My 15 Year Old to Do Her Homework?

 Thank you for writing in!

-It's understandable to feel worried about your teen's transition into GCSEs – it's a big step, and many teens in the luna app share with us how challenging it is to adjust to the increased workload and expectations – you can find an example of a question asked about GCSEs and motivation here, if you’re interested.
+It's understandable to feel worried about your teen's transition into GCSEs – it's a big step, and many teens in the luna app share with us how challenging it is to adjust to the increased workload and expectations – you can find a similar question on our website asked by another parent about their teen not revising for exams, if you're interested.

 Here are some tips that might help her get back on track: